+Fortunately for the impact of moral conviction on UHC, there is evidence that the morality of an issue can change.
+Things that were once preferences (cigarette smoking in the 20’s-30’s) can evolve into morally weighted judgements (smoking seen as an ‘uncouth’ habit), that can even have real consequences (e.g. public smoking being banned in many venues) as the society around the concept changes (Rozin, 1999).
+Furthermore, moral convictions can also be manipulated using framing effects (Kodapanakkal, 2021; Clifford, 2017; Wisneski & Skitka, 2017).
+The use of persuasive arguments containing harm, fairness, and liberty based keywords (e.g. harm, misuse, freedom, liberty, immoral, consequences, etc.), as well as persuasive arguments that focused on disgust based claims or containing disgusting images related to the issue (e.g. factory farmed tilapia are forced to live in their own waste, photos of aborted fetuses) can enhance perceived moral convictions in otherwise morally neutral individuals.
+Conversely, perceived moral conviction can be decreased by using persuasive arguments that focused on more pragmatic elements such as cost or inefficiency keywords (e.g. costly, unfeasible, monetary costs).
+However, the evidence regarding this is more mixed, as Clifford and colleagues (2017) were unable to reduce moral conviction on ‘food politics’ (e.g. support for factory farming, genetically modified food, animal welfare) when presenting a factually neutral non-persuasive argument.

 Considering the previous literature, our first hypothesis is that moral conviction will indeed affect support towards UHC.
 When initial moral conviction towards a position is low, we hypothesize that moral framing will be most effective for attitude change in participants.
 We hypothesize that when initial moral conviction towards a position is high, moral framing will increase polarization (increase in support if in favor, further decrease in support if opposed).
 Finally, we hypothesize that when initial moral conviction towards a position is high and the subject opposes the issues, non-moral framing will be most effective for attitude change.

 Study 2